 Nowadays digital cameras have taken the place of traditional analogue cameras, but still many of us have those old cameras and films that we would love to use and process from time to time.

-If you an enthusiast want to scan old picture or negatives, you need to learn about what is a slide scanner.
+If you are an enthusiast who wants to scan old picture or negatives, you need to learn about what is a slide scanner.

 For those with a bunch of old negatives, these are great.

 Medium format films are still used in modelling and photography due to their sharp and in-depth results.
 But in this age of social media, analogue photography is no fun unless you can digitize the photos and share them online.

 That’s where slide scanners are used.
 Slide or film scanners are specifically designed to digitize old develop 35mm films and medium to large format slides.

 Slide scanner works like any other scanner.

 Slides, negatives, or 35 mm films are inserted into the single slot of slide scanner or placed over its glass panel.

 It works by passing a narrow and focused beam on the surface of the film or negatives and record its image details, color, and intensity.

 CCD sensors(charged couple device) captures information, and later that information is stored as digital data.